Koos Kombuis AKA André Letoit

-The vinyl record was done in partnership with Permanent Record and is available in two colours – a classic black and a custom white & blue edition.
-The package also includes a printed lyric inner sleeve and is exclusively available through Permanent Record until the end of August.
+The vinyl record was done in partnership with Permanent Record and was available in two colours – a classic black and a custom white & blue edition.
+The package also includes a printed lyric inner sleeve and was exclusively available through Permanent Record.

 Shifty is proud to have worked with the following artists.

 They might have sold more records than any other South African music act, but they’re almost totally invisible in the world of big-city English people.
 Rian Malan introduces Klipwerf, the multi-platinum-album band that keeps Boers happy at dancehalls in the Afrikaans...

 I have been in recovery since the big party on 24th September.
 Well actually, it’s more like I retreated from the world in monastic meditation after a sort-of-like momentous religious experience.
 The truth is that Shifty September and the few months leading up to it...